 • Otherwise, you can also find these ingredients online.
 Tip: Trader Joe’s recently started selling gochujang if there’s one near you!

 • Short-grain rice is sometimes labeled “sushi rice” or “sticky rice” at conventional grocery stores.
+If you prefer brown rice, it will work as a substitute.

 a bowl filled with began bibimbap and sauce with a silver spoon resting on the side.